FISCO-BCOS/FISCO-BCOS-DOC/docs/Parallel Practical Byzantine Fault Tolerance Consensus/README.md

-# Parallel Practical Byzantine Fault Tolerance Consensus Algorithm
+# Parallel PBFT
 **Author: fisco-dev**

 ## 1. Glossary
 ### Blockchain:
 Blockchain is a growing list of records, called blocks, which are linked using cryptography.
 Each block contains current block data and a cryptographic hash of the previous block.
 There are two key concepts in blockchain: cryptography and decentralization.
 These two key concepts are used to ensure that the block data cannot be tampered with.
 A block consists of block head and block body.
 The block head contains the block height(h), previous block hash(prevHash) etc., and the block body mainly contains transaction data.
 <br>
 ![](./assets/pbft_blockchain.jpg)
 ### P2P(peer-to-peer) network:
 Unlike traditional centralized networks, P2P networks is that participants make up a network through P2P protocols, and participants are peers.
 P2P network has the following advantages:
 1. **Decentralization**: No need of centralized server, resources and servers are separated on nodes and all the data transfers and services happen between nodes.
 2. **Robustness**: Nodes joining or quitting the blockchain does not impact network services.
 3. **Extensibility**: Supports extensibility of the system by increasing the number of nodes.
 For example, based on the P2P file download protocol, as more users join, speed for download becomes faster.
 4. **Cost-effectiveness**: In the P2P network, the nodes are generally ordinary machines.
 Industry level service provisioning is achieved through use of network system built upon ordinary machines with brings considerable cost advantage.
 ### Node:
 In a P2P network, every participant is a node and the nodes constitute the blockchain.
 In a blockchain P2P network, a node is a uniquely-identified participant with a complete ledger copy, and participates in consensus and account maintenance.
 ### Consensus algorithm:
 Every node in the blockchain P2P network confirms a batch of transactions by an algorithm and ensures that all nodes have consistent confirmation results for the batch of transactions.
 This algorithm is called blockchain consensus algorithm.
 ### Byzantine Fault Tolerance(BFT):
 Byzantine fault tolerance comes from the Byzantine general problem.
 In a P2P network system, where nodes may run in any form without restrictions and may unite to perform malicious actions.
 As long as the number of such malicious nodes is within a certain range, the system still continues functioning properly, and the system is called Byzantine fault tolerant system.

 ## 2. Brief to existing consensus algorithm